Asa Earl Carter: Controversy and criticism

 Following the 1991 publicity, the University of New Mexico Press changed the cover of Little Tree, removing the "True Story" subtitle and adding a fiction classification label.
 Little Tree has continued to find readers and a place on reading lists for young adults since 1991.
-Henry Louis Gates, Jr., argued that Little Tree can be appreciated for its message of tolerance and its other qualities, despite its creator's former life.
+Henry Louis Gates Jr., argued that Little Tree can be appreciated for its message of tolerance and its other qualities despite its creator's former life.

 Richard Friedenberg wrote and directed the 1997 film adaptation.
 He also has defended the book, but not the author:

 Mr. Friedenberg said what appealed to him about the book was that "the characters and milieu they were in represented everything that was good about America and everything that was bad."
 On the one hand, he said, the book dealt with the strength of the family and not necessarily with traditional families.
 On the other hand, he said, it dealt with ignorance and prejudice.
 Mr. Friedenberg said he found it perplexing and almost impossible to understand Mr. Carter's motives and literary ambitions.
 Although Mr. Carter, who wrote four books, failed to address the issue of his bigotry publicly, Mr. Friedenberg said he believed that "his apology was in his literature."
 For example, he said, the handful of Blacks and Jews in his books are depicted sympathetically.
 "The bad guys are almost, without fail, rich whites, politicians and phony preachers," Mr. Friedenberg said.

-Oprah Winfrey, who in 1994 endorsed Little Tree, subsequently removed it from her list of recommended book titles:
+Oprah Winfrey, who endorsed Little Tree in 1994, later removed it from her list of recommended book titles:

-I no longer—even though I had been moved by the story—felt the same about this book," Winfrey said in 1994.
+"I no longer—even though I had been moved by the story—felt the same about this book," Winfrey said in 1994.
 "There's a part of me that said, 'Well, OK, if a person has two sides of them and can write this wonderful story and also write the segregation forever speech, maybe that's OK.'
 But I couldn't—I couldn't live with that.

-The book has also been criticized on literary grounds: "I am surprised, of course, that Winfrey would recommend it", said Loriene Roy, president of the American Library Association.
+The book has also been criticized on literary grounds: "I am surprised, of course, that Winfrey would recommend it," said Loriene Roy, president of the American Library Association.
 "Besides the questions about the author's identity, the book is known for a simplistic plot that used a lot of stereotypical imagery."